Security News

 If you check out external plugins, nextline-graphql automatically detects them as plugins.
 An example can be described in nextline-rdb.

-nextline-graphql uses dynaconf for configuration management. nextline-graphql itself does not have any configuration except for logging.
-External plugins have configurations.
+nextline-graphql uses dynaconf for configuration management. nextline-graphql itself has configuration for CORS and logging.
+External plugins can extend the configuration.

 This section shows an example way to check out code from GitHub for development.